In an Antarctic base, I made up my mind and said,

 Now, I have done all the preparation I can do.
 The result is unknown, but I will realize what I have dreamed of anyway.

-Please help to translate the site.
+Please help me translate the site.

 Free checks on the writing by native speakers are needed.